 Why Is “U Boj, U Boj” So Popular?

 I have my own ideas, but one of the biggest ones is the actual content of the song.
 That being said, I’m not entirely sure that the Kwansei Glee Club had any idea of what the lyrics of the song meant, though who knows.
 I’m sure they figured it out eventually, so perhaps this is what helped to propel it to its level of popularity.

 The song itself is about Zrinski (remember him?) who, after the Siege of Siget, decides to die a “heroic death” where I’m assuming he pulls a Ken Watanabe in The Last Samurai and charges the Turks head on.
 These themes of self-sacrifice and heroism supposedly pull on Japanese heart strings because of the parallels with a lot of similar stories about the samurai.

 But who am I to say?
 Maybe it just sounded nice to the Kwansei Glee Club members’ ears, and that’s why so many Japanese choirs sing this song today.
 Speaking of “sounding good in our ears,” I’ll let you judge that line for yourself.
 Here’s the Funken Glee Club singing it in 2006.

 So how was it?
 Feeling particularly nationalistic for the Croats now?
 I’m not so into opera myself, but I think it’s pretty interesting that so many Japanese choirs sing this Croatian song (while not even knowing it’s Croatian).
 Knowing the history behind it makes it that much better, too.

-P.P.S.
-This article was the result of bribery.
+By the way, this article was the result of bribery.
 I just can’t resist when people draw awesome pictures for me!
 Thanks Mirta!